NuevoFoundation/workshops/content/english/linux-basics/activity-3.md

 *Now that we know who and where we are, let's take a look around for signs of the hackers.*
 ## How do you explore the directory?

-To see the Files in the current directory, we use the `ls` command.
+To see the files in the current directory, we use the `ls` command.
 Try `ls -l`.

 <!---![ls-l command](../images/03_ls-l.png?classes=border,shadow) --->
 <img src="../images/03_ls-l.png" alt="ls-l command" style="width:600px;"/>